aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-mutually-trusted-authorization-grant.md

 # Introduction

 Enterprises often have hundreds of SaaS applications.
 SaaS applications often have integrations to other SaaS applications that are critical to the application experience and jobs to be done.
-When a SaaS app needs to request an access token on-behalf of a user to a 3rd party SaaS integration's API, the end-user needs to complete an interactive delegated OAuth 2.0 ceremony and consent.
+When a SaaS app needs to request an access token on behalf of a user to a 3rd party SaaS integration's API, the end-user needs to complete an interactive delegated OAuth 2.0 ceremony and consent.
 The SaaS application is not in the same security or policy domain as the 3rd party SaaS integration.

 It is industry best practice for an enterprise to connect their ecosystem of SaaS applications to their Identity Provider (IdP) to centralize identity and access management capabilites for the organization.
 End-users get a better experience (SSO) and administrators get better security outcomes such multi-factor authentication and zero-trust.
 SaaS applications today enable the administrator to establish trust with an IdP for user authentication but typically don't allow the administrator to trust the IdP for API authorization.

-The draft specification Identity Chaining Across Trust Domains ({{I-D.ietf-oauth-identity-chaining}}) defines how to request a JWT authorization grant from from an Authorization Server and exchange it for an Access Token at another Authorization Server.
+The draft specification Identity Chaining Across Trust Domains ({{I-D.ietf-oauth-identity-chaining}}) defines how to request a JWT authorization grant from from an Authorization Server and exchange it for an Access Token at another Authorization Server in a different trust domain.
 The specification is an application of a combination of OAuth 2.0 Token Exchange {{RFC8693}} and JSON Web Token (JWT) Profile for OAuth 2.0 Client Authentication and Authorization Grants {{RFC7523}}.
 The draft supports multiple different use cases by leaving many details of the token exchange request and JWT authorization grant unspecified.
 This specification defines the additional details necessary to support interoperable implementations for this specific use case.

 This specification enables federation for Authorization Servers across policy or administrative boundaries.
-The same enterprise IdP for example that is trusted by applications for SSO can be extended to broker access to APIs.
+The same enterprise IdP that is trusted by applications for SSO can be extended to broker access to APIs.
 This enables the enterprise to centralize more access decisions across their SaaS ecosystem and provides better end-user experience for users that need to connect multiple applications via OAuth 2.0.

 This specification extends {{I-D.ietf-oauth-identity-chaining}}, enabling applications to request access to 3rd party applications using backchannel operations that don't interupt the end user's interactive application experience.
-Its also useful for deployments where SSO is based on SAML and not using OpenID Connect.
+It is also useful for deployments where SSO is based on SAML and not using OpenID Connect.

 # Conventions and Definitions